 a b c d e f g h

 a c e g b d f h

-#27 Updated by Chris Stein over 7 years ago
+#27 Updated by Chris Stein about 10 years ago

 I've been thinking on this a bit and don't have a definitive solution.
 First, in terms of the "Order By", I see that as a separate action of sorting/ordering vs the other stuff which is filtering.
 Separating them to me says these tools over here change what you will see (filtering now on left) and this other tool changes the order you will see those results.